We Reviewed the Chemex Coffee Maker. This is what happened.

 With a wide range of size options and two different styles to choose from (the all-glass Chemex Handblown vs. the Chemex Classic series) the Chemex can satisfy just about any appetite.

-Handled properly, the coffee it makes is smooth yet full of flavor.
+Handled properly, the coffee it makes is smooth yet full of flavour.
 YES – it does take some practice to get used to, but its coffee making abilities are a match for even the best pour over pros.

 Watch Scott, our in-house Chemex expert (and self-diagnosed Chemex addict) break down the finer details of the Chemex in this short video review.
 He also did a brew guide video which you can find further down in the review.